-Civil Tax Fraud vs. Criminal Tax Evasion, What’s the Difference?
+We will summarize Civil Tax Fraud vs Criminal Tax Evasion.

-Civil Tax Fraud can be Civil or Criminal.
+The Civil Tax Fraud vs Criminal Tax Evasion comparison has several components to it.
 Typically, it will depend on your facts and circumstances.
 When it is criminal, it is usually referred to as “Tax Evasion.”

 Common Tax Fraud/Evasion issues include: